 - Staff and administration will utilize the School Messenger and the school's Facebook pages to communicate with and inform parents and community members of upcoming events in the schools.
 Parent links are available on the district web site to assist parents with the learning needs of students.

 8. How will your school use the parent interest surveys to select, plan and implement parent and family engagement activities that will be offered throughout the year?

-- Alpena Elementary School will ask parents to fill out a parent survey at Parent/Teacher Conferences to get information from parents concerning the activities they feel will be most beneficial in the efforts to support their child academically.
+- Alpena Elementary School will ask parents to fill out a parent survey to get information from parents concerning the activities they feel will be most beneficial in the efforts to support their child academically.

 - Alpena Elementary School will use the results of the parent interest survey will be used to plan the parental involvement activities for the year.

 - Alpena Elementary School will evaluate the activities that were suggested by the parents at the end of the year as part of the annual parental involvement plan evaluation.

 9. When will your school plan the Annual Title I Meeting that must be conducted separately?
 (It CANNOT be held in conjunction with any other meetings or activities.)

 The Annual Title I Meeting will be held in August to inform parents of their right to be involved in the planning, review, and improvement of parent programs.
 Descriptions and explanations of the curriculum used in the school, the types of assessment and the proficiency levels will be discussed.
 The agenda, the sign-in sheet and the minutes for this meeting must be generated separately from any other events and kept on file in the school's office.